Local governments won't say what they're offering Amazon

 According to records obtained by the AP, the costs associated with the proposals themselves ranged from a few hundred dollars for copies, to tens of thousands of dollars for promotional efforts.

 In Philadelphia, an independent development agency overseeing the city's bid said it spent $160,000 to develop and promote its proposal, including a website and video .
-Worcester, Massachusetts, released invoices showing that it spent more than $10,500 on its proposal, most of it on a video.
+Connecticut shelled out $35,000 for renderings and drone footage.
 Virginia Beach, Virginia, spent $3,000 to build a sand sculpture to promote its application.

 Contributing to this report were Associated Press writers Sophia Tareen in Chicago; Jamie Stengle in Dallas; Michelle R. Smith in Providence, Rhode Island; Ben Finley in Virginia Beach, Virginia; Corey Williams in Detroit; Emery Dalesio in Raleigh, North Carolina; Julie Carr Smyth in Columbus, Ohio; and Anthony Izaguirre in Philadelphia.